influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 #### Set up a GitHub repository to back your InfluxDB instance

-Start by determining how you want to organize the stacks (and my proxy, the resources) in your Github repository.
-Depending on how you use InfluxDB, you might want to organize resources under folders for specific teams or functions.
+Determine how you want to organize the resources in your stacks within your Github repository.
+For example, organize resources under folders for specific teams or functions.

-Regardless of the hierarchy, we recommend that all resources that would be updated as part of the same stack live in the same folder.
-For example, if you are monitoring [Redis](), you might have a Telegraf configration, a few dashboards, a label, and some checks, all defined in the same folder in your repository, but in multiple files.
-They could all be connected by a stack named `redis`.
-When there is a change you want to make to one or more of those resources, it's easy to find them.
+We recommend storing all resources for one stack in the same folder.
+For example, if you monitor Redis, create a `redis` stack and put your Redis monitoring resources (a Telegraf configuration, four dashboards, a label, and two alert checks) into one Redis folder, each resource in a separate file.
+Then, when you need to update a Redis resource, it's easy to find and make changes in one location.

   {{% note %}}
-  Because stacks manage the entire lifecycle of a resource, including deletion, be extremely careful when using the same resource in multiple stacks, as deleting a stack could delete the resource another stack is depending on.
-This usually occurs when dealing with buckets.
-Since your buckets most likely contain data that might be used by many different templates, we would recommend keeping buckets separate from the other stacks.
+  Typically, we **do not recommend** using the same resource in multiple stacks.
+If your organization uses the same resource in multiple stacks, before you delete a stack, verify the stack does not include resources that another stack depends on.
+Stacks with buckets often contain data used by many different templates.
+Because of this, we recommend keeping buckets separate from the other stacks.
   {{% /note %}}

 #### Populate your GitHub repository with the existing resources in your instance

-You can skip this section if you are starting from scratch.
-Most likely, you already have some resources that you would like to use in your InfluxDB instance.
-You will need to export these resources and group them into the approriate stacks.

-You can use the [`influx export`]() command from the CLI to quickly export groups of resources, or all resources.
-It's up to you if you want to keep all your resources in a single file or have files for each one.
+Skip this section if you are starting from scratch or don’t have existing resources you want to add to your stack.
+If you do have resources you'd like to use, run the `influx export` command to quickly export resources.
+Keep all your resources in a single file or have files for each one.
 You can always split or combine them later.

 Your folder structure might look something like this when you are done: